ThibHlln/eflowcalc/README.md

 ## How to Use

 A tutorial in the form of a [Jupyter notebook](https://github.com/ThibHlln/eflowcalc/blob/master/examples/api_usage_example.ipynb) is available to get started with the usage of EFlowCalc's API.
 The input file required for the tutorial is provided in the `examples/` folder.

+## How to Cite

+If you are using EFlowCalc, please consider citing the software using the DOI provided in the header of this file.

 ## Streamflow Characteristics Available